interpretation-experiment/gistr-app/README.md

 ### Selenium (browser) tests

-These run in Python 3 (tested with Python 3.5+ only).
+These run in Python 3 (tested with Python 3.5+ only) with a backing MySQL database (because database locking isn't supported by sqlite).
+So you need a running instance of MySQL in the background.

 There are two types of tests: normal, which can run on any WebDriver-enabled browser, and concurrent, which need a bit more setup and currently can only be performed using Chromium/Chrome (the behavior on Firefox changes too much when the browser window loses focus, which happens all the time since we spawn several concurrent windows).

 TODO: mark concurrent tests with a pytest mark